 Table S1.1 Bedding measurements and outcrop coordinates used to create Figure 5 in the main text.
 XRD and YRD correspond to the coordinate system: Amersfoort RD new.
 The bedding attitude in the Cottessen quarry (74, 26˚) is similar to the borehole image logs of the Cottessen borehole.

+1.2 Slickensides measurements